Carbon32/charbrush/README.md

 # Python Pixel Editor:

-A new custom Python Pixel Editor (Under Development)
+A Python Pixel Editor, you can draw pixel art using this simple tool.
+Click on Screenshot to save the drawing.